 - Direct, nerve root impingement;

 All of these conditions lead to nerve-root impingement either directly or indirectly.
 For example, if the pressure on one of the intervertebral discs becomes too great it will, in all likelihood, start to bulge (by a fraction of a millimetre).
 This leads to pressure on the surrounding nerve fibres, resulting in pain.

-The surgical approach to ‘solving’ these conditions is, quite frankly, brutal.
-For example, in cases where the intervertebral disc is either bulging, or herniated, the surgeon will remove some, or all, of the disc to lower the pressure on the nerve fibres, a procedure known as a Discectomy (disc-ectomy, pronounced disektomy).
+The surgical procedures to ‘solving’ these conditions are, quite frankly, brutal.
+For example, in cases where the intervertebral disc is either bulging, or herniated, the surgeon will remove some, or all, of the disc tissue to lower the pressure on the nerve fibres, a procedure known as a Discectomy (disc-ectomy, pronounced disektomy).

 IDET is used to treat small herniations by inserting a wire into the wall of the disc and then heating it to 90°C. This causes the wall (the annulus fibrosis) to thicken and contract, promoting closure.
 The heat also burns the small nerve endings within the disc wall, making them less sensitive.

 A laminectomy is similar to a discectomy but instead of removing the intervertebral disc, part of the vertebra itself is removed (again, in an attempt to decrease the pressure on the surrounding nerve fibres).
 The part that is removed is called the lamina, hence the term laminectomy.